number A B C D E F G H

 Also see HomePlug and phoneline network.

-bullet PPP
+collapse/expand PPP

 • Point-to-Point Protocol.
 A standard protocol that is used in dial-up Internet access to connect a subscriber modem to her ISP's modem.
 PPP provides authentication, encryption, and compression.